 Diamonds are the hardest natural substance on Earth yet the oil from the touch of a human finger can cause dirt to collect and make this nearly indestructible gemstone quickly lose its sparkling appeal.
 Here are some tips on cleaning:

 Gentle is the most important word.
-For fragile settings, like older prongs in antique jewelry or a tension setting where the diamond is held in place by pressure from the shank, don’t scrub vigorously.
+For fragile settings, like older prongs in antique jewellery or a tension setting where the diamond is held in place by pressure from the shank, don’t scrub vigorously.
 After brushing, just rinse your diamond ring with water and dry with a lint-free cloth.
 Remember to close the drain if you’re cleaning over a sink!

 Bleach, household cleansers or toothpaste should never be used when cleaning diamond engagement rings.
-These chemicals can damage some of the metals used for settings and abrasives can scratch gold.
+These chemicals can damage some of the metals used for settings and abrasives can scratch the gold.

 To clean your ring in those hard to reach places an ultrasonic machine can be necessary.
-By sending low frequency sound waves through water, ultrasonic machines cause vibrating fluid to remove accumulated dirt and grime.
+By sending low-frequency sound waves through water, ultrasonic machines cause vibrating fluid to remove accumulated dirt and grime.
 We have one running in our Christchurch store and it is free to use so feel free to pop in and give your rings a thorough clean and we can also check the claws and setting.